+Choosing the right flooring material is another time where people spend a lot of time thinking over it.
 Budget, personal tastes and requirements, architectural style and weather etc. are the major factors determining the type of flooring for a house.
-The following descriptions of different types of flooring available in India would help you to make an informed decision.
+A detailed descriptions along with merits and demerits of different types of flooring available in India would help you to make an informed decision quickly.

 • Natural Stone